By Erin Wade

 BU News Service

 “Massachusetts has the opportunity to set an example for neighboring states and inform lawmakers as they consider adopting similar policies via their legislatures.
 This was not just a big win for the Commonwealth, but also for New England,” Schweich said in a statement issued early Wednesday.

-“When laws are passed, especially by referendum, it’s not just about passing it, it’s also about implementing it correctly.
-That’s going to be the big task.”
+“When laws are passed, especially by referendum, it’s not just about passing it, it’s also about implementing it correctly,” he said.
+“That’s going to be the big task.”